 A nutritionist once told me I should “eat the rainbow,” meaning I should include a fruit or vegetable from each different color in my diet every single day.
-That may seem like a tall order, but there’s good reasons why the color of a vegetable or fruit is an important indicator of the nutrients inside.
+That may seem like a tall order, but there are good reasons why the color of a vegetable or fruit is an important indicator of the nutrients inside.
 By creating “fermented salads” or colorful ferments containing multiple colored vegetables, you’re ensuring that your diet is varied nutritionally, and you’ll get the extra health benefits of fermentation on top of the health benefits of each color of produce.

 Pro tip: Remember there’s no need to limit yourself to vegetables either.
-Adding a stray apple slice or a few pitted cherries is a sure-fire way to balance out the tang in your ferment with a little sweetness, while increasing color variation at the same time!
+Adding a stray apple slice or a few pitted cherries is a surefire way to balance out the tang in your ferment with a little sweetness while increasing color variation at the same time!

 The Health Benefits of Colorful Ferments